RKelln/5-directions/public/writing/ppf.md

 The first handwritten digital recognition system was built as well as speech recognition.

-Despite these advances, progress stalled again and other techniques such as Support Vector machines started to grow in popularity.
+Despite these advances, progress stalled again and other ML techniques such as Support Vector machines started to grow in popularity.

 ## Credits
 * https://www.skynettoday.com/overviews/neural-net-history
 * https://bmk.sh/2019/12/31/The-Decade-of-Deep-Learning/
 * https://www.historyofinformation.com/maps.php?cat=71&start=21&end=41#

 * 1990: Rodney Brooks: Elephants Don't Play Chess: introduces nouvelle AI, “individual behaviour generating modules whose coexistence and co-operation let more complex behaviours emerge”.
 Systems must have representations that are grounded by the physical world - “the world is its own best model”
 * 1994: Jonathan Schaeffer: Chinook computer checkers software beats human.
 First software to win a human world championship